pinsara23/MealBridge/README.md

 This repository is structured as the Flutter frontend for a larger MealBridge ecosystem.
 The app is functional as a client application for food donation workflows, with backend integration expected through the configured API and Docker services.

-## License

-This project does not currently include a license file.
-If you plan to publish or distribute it publicly, add an appropriate license before release.

-## Contributing

-Contributions are welcome.
-Please keep code changes aligned with the app's role-based architecture and ensure API integration remains compatible with the backend contract.